 This can be done by reading a potty training book as a bedtime story or watching a potty training video or DVD together.

-Purchase a potty chair and let your child watch you use the potty.
+Purchase a potty chair with baby wholesale distributors and let your child watch you use the potty.
 Children will often imitate family members.